Unsupervised energy disaggregation via convolutional sparse coding: Experiments

 \subsubsection{Activity prediction}

 In our data sets, the passive consumption is comprised solely of the fridge signal, while the active consumption consists of all remaining devices.
-We compare to four different methods from the non-intrusive load monitoring toolkit NILMTK \cite{batra2014nilmtk,batra2019towards}, namely, combinatorial optimisation (CO), factorial hidden Markov model (FHMM), a neural network model (SEQ2SEQ) and discriminative sparse coding (DSC), the latter being conceptually similar to the proposed method.
-All methods are trained to predict the active and the passive energy consumption.
-In accordance with the design of these methods, we do not normalize the data sets before applying the methods.
-We do, however, normalize data and predictions before computing the performance metrics, thus ensuring a fair comparison.
+We compare to four different supervised methods from the non-intrusive load monitoring toolkit NILMTK \cite{batra2014nilmtk,batra2019towards}, namely, combinatorial optimisation (CO), a factorial hidden Markov model (FHMM), a neural network model (S2S), and discriminative sparse coding (DSC), and to the fully unsupervised graph signal processing method (GSP) \cite{zhao2016training}, for which a Python implementation is available at \cite{gsp_git}.
+All methods are used to predict the active and the passive energy consumption.
+The data is normalized before plotting and computing the performance metrics.
 We report the scores on the active component of the signal in \Cref{table:supervised_activity,table:unsupervised_activity}.
 In \Cref{table:supervised_activity}, we show the testing scores for the case of training and testing on the same household.
-That is, all algorithms use four weeks of the energy signal for supervised training, and a different selection of four weeks of the same energy signal for testing.
-For the scores reported in \Cref{table:unsupervised_activity}, we trained all methods on four weeks of one data set, and tested on four weeks of the remaining data set; this serves to investigate how well the methods generalize to unseen data.
-Despite CSC also using data to determine parameters, we wish to stress that the method uses significantly less information for this process than the other methods.
-With CSC, it is not necessary to learn, e.g., the distribution of individual devices (FHMM), the shapes of device signatures (DSC), or the parameters of a neural network etc. Rather, one solely needs to determine the hyperparameters $\lambda_\mathfrak{a}$, $\lambda_\mathfrak{p}$, $N$ and $q$ of our energy functional.
-Therefore, the method is more likely to generalize well to unseen data sets.
-Indeed, our experiments suggest that once these parameters are fixed, the method can be applied to any comparable data set in an unsupervised fashion.
-Overall, in terms of quantitative results, the proposed method performs comparable to the competing methods.
-While SEQ2SEQ is in general advantageous in terms of MCC scores, CSC outperforms all other methods in terms of MSE scores.
+That is, all trainable algorithms use four weeks of the energy signal for supervised training, and a different selection of four weeks of the same energy signal for testing.
+In this setting, we observe that the proposed method performs comparably to the deep learning method S2S, and that they both outperform the remaining methods.
+For the scores in \Cref{table:unsupervised_activity}, on the other hand, we use 4 weeks of data of different households for training and testing.
+This corresponds to the use case, that no training data of the household of interest is available and, thus, training is conducted using accessible data of a different house, which leads to a distribution shift between training and testing data, especially since synd1 and synd2 even contain different devices.
+Empirically, the proposed method on average outperforms its (supervised) rivals in this setting.
+While CSC also uses data to determine hyperparameters, it uses significantly less information for this process than the other methods, and is thus less prone to overfitting.
+That is, it is not necessary for CSC to learn, e.g., the distribution of individual devices (FHMM), the shapes of device signatures (DSC), or the parameters of a neural network etc., but solely to determine the hyperparameters $\lambda_\mathfrak{a}$, $\lambda_\mathfrak{p}$, $N$ and $q$ of our energy functional.
+We believe that this is the reason for CSC generalizing better than its supervised rivals to unseen data with a potentially slightly different distribution.
+In general, in \Cref{table:supervised_activity,table:unsupervised_activity} we observe that S2S yields the best MCC/F1 scores and CSC performs superior in terms of NMSE/NMAE scores.
 We believe that this relates to the fact that CSC recognizes the specific shapes of energy consumption more accurately.
-This is in particular supported by \Cref{fig:activity}.
+This is also supported by \Cref{fig:activity}.
 While FHMM and CO also closely fit the ground truth passive energy signal, CSC is the only method to capture the spiked shape of the fridge signal.
 The deficiency in the MCC score is a result of the reconstructed signal not being close enough to zero at times where the ground truth is zero.
-Regarding the active signal, SEQ2SEQ and CSC outperform the remaining methods overall, both qualitatively and quantitatively, with CSC yielding the best MSE and SEQ2SEQ the best MCC scores.
+It should also be noted that the second unsupervised method, GSP, performs very well on average, with only the reconstruction of the passive signal failing severely in \Cref{fig:activity}, which is most likely caused by the method misinterpreting starting and ending points of events.